ts-graphviz/ts-graphviz.github.io/docs/ts-graphviz/11-advanced-topics/05-security-policies.md

+---
+description: Security policies for ts-graphviz.
+---
 # Security Policies

 ## Purpose and Importance

-In today's software development landscape, **open-source software (OSS)** plays an indispensable role in building applications.
+In today's software development landscape, **Open Source Software (OSS)** plays an indispensable role in building applications.
 According to the **Open Source Security Foundation (OpenSSF)**, **70% to 90%** of modern applications consist of OSS components, and the complexity of their dependencies is increasing daily.

 ### The Impact and Responsibility of ts-graphviz